-I have a soft spot in my heart for meals like this Pasta with Sun Dried Tomato and Almond Pesto that come together without a trip to the store.
+I’m all about healthy 30 minute meals like this Pasta with Sun Dried Tomato and Almond Pesto that come together from the pantry without a trip to the store.
 It’s frugal eating at its most delicious!

 You can use the reserved oil from the drained tomatoes in place of some of the olive oil, it’s got tons of flavor.
-In general they aren’t packed in top quality oil so I still like to use some olive oil for better flavor.
+In general they aren’t packed in top quality oil, though, so I still like to use some olive oil for extra flavor.

 There are lots of choices in the pasta aisle these days, and I like to use whole grain spaghetti for this dish.
 The whole grain adds another layer to the complex flavors of the deceptively simple pasta.